Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 Deeplink Handler Setup

-Register your deeplink handler early in the app lifecycle.
-When Amply triggers a campaign with a deeplink action, this handler routes the user to the correct screen.
+Register a deeplink listener on your Amply instance early in the app lifecycle via registerDeepLinkListener.
+When Amply triggers a campaign with a Deeplink action, the listener receives the URL and your app routes the user to the correct screen.

-// Set up the deeplink handler during app initialization
+// Android (Kotlin).
+Set up the deeplink listener during app initialization.

 url.contains("feature-discovery") -> {